 The rising prevalence of cardiovascular disorders (CVD) worldwide is expected to cause the cardiology segment to see a revenue CAGR of ~4.8% during the projected period.
 For instance, according to the WHO, CVDs account for 17.9 million fatalities annually, making them the world's top cause of mortality.
 Additionally, the market is anticipated to grow as ultrasound technology progresses for cardiac applications.
 For instance, Philips launched Affiniti CVx in August 2020 to increase the scope of its cardiovascular ultrasound offerings.
 The technology is intended to support cardiology departments, increase patient care, and increase productivity and throughput.

 Ultrasound Market by End User

-The hospitals & surgical centers segment held the largest market share owing to increasing patient admissions in hospitals for diagnosis and the increasing number of ultrasound-guided surgical procedures performed in hospitals and surgical centers.
+The hospitals & surgical centers segment accounts for the largest market revenue share, owing to increasing patient admissions for diagnosis and the rising number of ultrasound-guided surgical procedures performed in hospitals and surgical centers.

 Ultrasound Market by Region

 Based on the region, the global ultrasound market is segmented into North America, Europe, Asia Pacific, Latin America, and Middle East and Middle East & Africa.